free-ghz/dreamwiki/leads.md

 - pesticide harmful to "uninteresting" plants, kills entire ecosystems near farmland, bc who cares about the flowers in the groves and such? just let me grow my wheat
 - plants will be forced into more of a "bio-economy" as to provide food for humans and animals
     - how is this different from what's already going on? maybe theyre sentient or smth
-- KYNURENIC_ACID psychoactive, discovered in drug urine (named after)
+- KYNURENIC_ACID psychoactive, discovered in dog urine (named after)

 ## Empty